NoBlackBoxes/LastBlackBox/course/versions/enb/10_computer-vision/README.md

 I prepared a little script called `faceDetection.py` that contains all the code of the face detection algorithm.
 Ensure you understand what each line of code is doing.
 Run it locally on your computer to see if it works in general.
-Your aim is it to incorporate this code into the cameraStream.py file to allow live face recognition with your robot.
+Your aim is to incorporate this code into the cameraStream2025.py file to allow live face recognition with your robot.

 Please ensure that you download also the *XML FILE* and put it in the very same folder :-)